AdobeDocs/commerce-admin.en/help/catalog/product-create-configurable.md

 - Configurable child products can be simple or virtual products **without custom options**.
 To make custom child products virtual, you must select `Тhis item has no weight` for the **[!UICONTROL Weight]** setting for each of them.

-- All child products are assigned and unassigned from the configurable product **_globally_** for all websites, stores and store views at the same time.
+- All child products are assigned and unassigned from the configurable product **_globally_** for all websites, stores, and store views at the same time.

 - A configurable product does not have its own price in the catalog.
 The configurable product price is derived from its [!UICONTROL In Stock] child products.